pwr-Solaar/Solaar/docs/installation.md

 Installing Solaar from a repository should have set up all these requirements so in this situation you should be able to skip this section.

-Solaar needs a reasonably new kernel (5.0+ should work fine), with kernel modules `hid-logitech-dj` and `hid-logitech-hidpp` loaded.
+Solaar needs a reasonably new kernel (5.2+ should work fine and recent CentOS distributions are likely to work), with kernel modules `hid-logitech-dj` and `hid-logitech-hidpp` loaded.
 Also, the `udev` package must be installed and its daemon running.
 If you have a recent Linux distribution, you are most likely good to go.

-Solaar requires Python 3.2+
+Solaar requires Python 3.6+
 and the `python3-pyudev` package.
 To run the GUI, solaar also requires Gtk3, and its GObject introspection bindings.